Marcus228/word2vec/README.md

 * save_embeddings : bool
 ```
 Then, call `train()` method, with text corpus as an input.
 Run the Python script.
 The model automatically saves itself after it finishes training.
 To get a specific embedding call `getEmbeddingOf()`, with a desired string.

+## Visualisation of Results
+The repo also contains a `VisualiserScript.py` file.
+It requires a couple of files to be present in the same location as itself.
+Those include:
+*`word_embeddings.npy`
+*`tokens_map.npy`
+*`unigram_frequency.npy`

+The repo contains the previously mentioned files for a 650000 word Wiki scrape text data.

+Note that the model generates initial embedding data during training using `numpy.random.uniform` with a pre-defined seed of 42.

+## Technical details
+The network has been optimised to leverage the vectorisation feature that numpy provides.
 ## Built using

 * numpy
+* python

 ## References and Acknowledgments

-Thanks to [Dr. Chiraag Lala](https://www.linkedin.com/in/chiraagrlala/) for his explanation of the concept.
+Thanks to [Dr. Chiraag Lala](https://www.linkedin.com/in/chiraagrlala/) for his explanation of the concepts and ideas used throughout.

 Some links to resources I used for inspiration, and research:
 * [nuric Blog](https://www.doc.ic.ac.uk/~nuric/posts/teaching/word-representations/)